AdamHansrod/platformer/README.md

     * Start an app up via the config startup command

-    The app image to enables us to provide a generic logical container for the apps to run in.
+    The app image enables us to provide a generic logical container for the apps to run in.
 This allows us to have one common place to update when issues arise with the dependencies inside the container, for example security vulnerabilities.
 Simply update the app image, and redeploy all the apps to your platform, contrasting each app having it's own docker image that would need to be updated in the same scenario.

-The bootstrap process is:
+The bootstrap process for our platform is:

 * Start DNS